Nalaster the Clever,

 able to retreat; vomiting up blood and clumps of worms that writhed upon the

 lifeless ground.
-Of those that survived almost all ended their days
+Of those that survived the march south, almost all ended their days

 prematurely, coughing up bloody phlegm.
 The fate of Mazos was unknown among